A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Introduction

-Unfortunately, so far all proposed settings for discrete magnetic Schr\"odinger operators are somewhat tailored to their specific applications and, thus, are often rather restrictive.
-In particular, a general and systematic treatment of the question, when the operators can actually be defined as genuine self-adjoint operators, seems to be missing.
-So the first question that arises is actually what a natural and sufficiently general framework might be in this context.
-Our starting point is the one of regular Dirichlet forms on discrete sets, following \cite{KL}.
-Next, we identify a class of potentials that is suitable to our cause.
+The first question that arises is actually what a natural and sufficiently general framework might be in this context.
+We start with quadratic forms associated with graphs and then identify a class of potentials that is suitable to our cause.
 Having the goal of a Feynman-Kac-\emph{It\^o} formula in mind (where due to the presence of a magnetic potential one cannot expect to conclude exclusively with monotone convergence arguments), a natural assumption on the potential is that the corresponding non-magnetic quadratic form is semi-bounded from below on the functions with compact support.
 Remarkably, it turns out that the latter assumption is in fact all we need to get a closable semi-bounded form, and thus a self-adjoint semi-bounded operator, in the magnetic case.
 This is the content of Theorem~\ref{t:closable}.
-To the best of our knowledge, this result is even new in the setting of non-magnetic Schr\"odinger operators.
-We additionally give criteria for the above mentioned self-adjoint semi-bounded operator to be unique in an appropriate sense, which in turn also provides criteria for a certain uniqueness of the Markov processes.
+To the best of our knowledge, this result is even new in the non-magnetic setting { since it goes beyond classical perturbation theory in the spirit of Kato.

+In addition, we} give criteria for the above mentioned self-adjoint semi-bounded operator to be unique in an appropriate sense, which in turn also provides criteria for a certain uniqueness of the Markov processes.

-Having established the necessary results on the operator side, we then give the definition of the stochastic line integral in terms of a sum along the path of the process.
+Having established the operator theoretic side, we then give the definition of the stochastic line integral in terms of a sum along the path of the process.
 We establish our main result, the Feynman-Kac-It\^o formula in Theorem~\ref{main}.
-Let us stress that here we do not have to make any restrictions on the underlying geometry such as local finiteness of the graph.
+Let us stress that we do not have to make any restrictions on the underlying geometry such as local finiteness of the graph.
 Furthermore, we do not require anything on the positive parts of the potentials, nor on the magnetic potentials.
-The only assumption we make on the negative part of the potential is the above one, namely, that the corresponding non-magnetic form is semi-bounded below on the functions with compact support.
+The only assumption we make on the negative part of the potential is the already mentioned, namely, that the corresponding non-magnetic form is semi-bounded from below on the functions with compact support.
 Compared to the manifold case this assumption is significantly weaker, obviously due to the discrete structure of our setting.